Sky strikes Bundesliga deal with Deutsche Telekom

-FRANKFURT Pay-TV operator Sky Deutschland has agreed a deal to make available top-flight German soccer matches to Deutsche Telekom clients, tapping into the telecom operator's subscriber base.
+FRANKFURT Pay-TV operator Sky Deutschland has agreed a deal to make available top-flight German football matches to Deutsche Telekom clients, tapping into the telecom operator's subscriber base.

 Deutsche Telekom has been showing Bundesliga matches on its Entertain internet TV platform but lost the broadcast rights to Sky in an auction last year.